AndrewJBateman/freeCodeCamp/README.md

 * Array methods used: concat, filter, flatten, includes, Math.max, Math.min, reverse, shift

-* String methods used: replace
+* String methods used: regex, replace, toLowerCase,

 **\* Note: to open web links in a new window use: _ctrl+click on link_**